davidseowccc/Face-Recognition-Based-Attendance-System/README.md

 ### Working
-If you don't have required laibreries then firat you need to install that.
+The required libraries have to be installed.

 OpenCV
 >pip install OpenCV-python